viamrobotics/docs/docs/extend/modular-resources/upload/_index.md

 ### Update an existing module using a Github action

-To update an existing module in the [Viam registry](https://app.viam.com/registry) using CI, use the [`upload-module` Github action](https://github.com/viamrobotics/upload-module).
+To update an existing module in the [Viam registry](https://app.viam.com/registry) using CI, use the [`upload-module` GitHub action](https://github.com/viamrobotics/upload-module).

 1. Edit your custom module with the changes you'd like to make.